-Pick up a contemporary sofa, a circa 1960s teak hutch from Norway or an arborite kitchen table-Winnipeg's Exchange District is now home to some of the city's top home-decor boutiques and design houses stocking new and refurbished furniture.
+Looking for a contemporary sofa, a circa 1960s teak hutch from Norway or an arborite kitchen table?
+Winnipeg's Exchange District is home to some of the city's top home-decor boutiques and design houses stocking new and refurbished furniture.

-His decision to root in the Exchange District reflects a welcome trend in the heart of this historic neighbourhood known for its grand buildings.
 The district, which is within walking distance of downtown, is home to block after block of turn-of-the-twenthieth-century architecture and is the most extensive collection of preserved buildings in North America.
-It is also home base for the city's unrivaled arts community, including numerous art galleries and theatres as well as annual festivals like July's Winnipeg Fringe Festival and the TD Winnipeg International Jazz Festival which starts June 14 with four days of free concerts at Old Market Square, a park and outdoor music venue in the Exchange District.
+It is also home base for the city's unrivalled arts community, including numerous art galleries and theatres as well as annual festivals like July's Winnipeg Fringe Festival and the TD Winnipeg International Jazz Festival.
+It also happens to be Winnipeg's design and decor mecca.

 HutK is the exclusive Winnipeg retailer of Blu Dot, a Minneapolis-based modern furniture design firm.
 They also carry Emeco (the well-known aluminum US Navy chair made from 111 repurposed Coke bottles), Tom Dixon lighting and Bensen, a Vancouver-based furniture design company, among other lines.

-Across the street at Hoopers, Danish furniture from the 1950s and 60s decorate an airy and elegant showroom.
+Around the block at Hoopers, Danish furniture from the 1950s and 60s decorate an airy and elegant showroom.
 Simple and sleek lines, deep-toned teak and colour-saturated upholstery take shoppers back in time inside the McDermot Avenue store.
 Or maybe it's a trip across the ocean, to a Scandinavian furniture warehouse.

 Hoopers started as a vintage clothing store and, in the past two years, has transformed primarily into a furniture store.
 Many of the tables, chairs, hutches and sofas may be more than 60-years-old but they are immaculately refurbished and preserved.
 The owner goes on major overseas buying trips a couple of times a year and ships back huge containers full of furniture to sell locally.
 (Hoopers, Interior Illusions and HutK will all ship product to customers.)